-This observation comes from an admonition by Charles Lindsay (1932) who found that for the Mormon settlers to the Big Horn Basin, it was each man for himself until he got there; then there was some co-operation.
+Cassity report an opposing viewpoint on the arrival of settlers in the Great Basin, in that the it was each man for himself until he got there; then there was some co-operation.
 No arrangements had been made for either land titles or water rights prior to their reaching the Basin.
 This, again, was not characteristic of church supervision.
-[164].
+[164]